cpmpercussion/homepage/_posts/2021-01-10-laptop-music-workshop.md

 If you try executing `Synth()` you might find that it doesn't actually do anything.
 We have to make a synth, and then give it a note to play:
 ```
 s = Synth()
-s.note('0')
+s.note(0)
 ```
 Try executing each line of code in succession.
 You should hear a sound start and then stop---that's a note!
-You can play it again by just executing the second line (and there's no need to hit `Ctrl+.` this time).
+You can play it again by just executing the second line.

 So what's going on here?
 Why do we need two lines of code?
 The first line of code creates a `Synth` which doesn't do anything until we ask it to play a note.
 Since we want to play lots of notes, we are going to keep this particular `Synth` around, so we will assign it to a variable called `s`.

 The line of code `s = Synth()` creates a `Synth` and then saves it to `s` so we can use it multiple times.

-The next line of code `s.note('0')` asks the Synth represented by `s` to play a note.
+The next line of code `s.note(0)` asks the Synth represented by `s` to play a note.
 The "dot" in between `s` and `note` is often used in programming to ask something to perform a certain action.

 You might notice there is a particular scale attached to the numbers.
 You can change the scale to the very familiar C major scale by running these lines of code:
 ```
 Theory.root = 'c4'
 Theory.mode = 'major'
 ```
+And then running some more `s.note(0)` lines with different numbers.

 {:.info-box}
 If you want to learn more about Gibber after this tutorial, you can look select some example compositions from the drop down menu next to "gibber" in the top left, or click the "reference" link at the top right to read the documentation.